 The most important thing to consider here is preparing your soil — these plants will be in the same spot for years; make sure they’ve got a good, rich soil so they thrive.

-- Artichokes have been hit or miss for me in the garden, but some people have tremendous success with them, saying they grow like weeds.
+- Artichokes have been hit or miss for me in the garden, but some people have tremendous success with these perennials, saying they grow like weeds.
 They are, after all, related to the thistle.

 - Asparagus is a perennial that needs two to three years in the ground before you’ll get any kind of crop.
 Once you do, you’ll be amazed at how easy it is and how good fresh out of the ground asparagus is.